rahulgannerlla/Angularattack2016-emptystack_Angular2/README.md

 * You can compare the results with in different entities and choose the item you like.

+* We pipe JSON data from Walmart, eBay and Overstock to data layer in the application.

+* The data layer preprocesses the JSON file and pipes to Items directive.

+**Coolest part: Items directive can be used any number of items for any number of external sources.**

 ###  2) Find out the most frequent word used in Google search linked to your Google account.